Kicksaw-Consulting/django-salesforce-oauth/README.md

 # Example project

-The example project should provide a full example of how to use this package, but since it's an integration, there's several steps to actually running it.
+The example project provides a full example of how to use this package, but since it's an integration, there's a few steps to actually running it.

 ## HTTPS

-Salesforce only accepts HTTPS urls for its callback urls, so you can't test with `http://localhost:8000` unfortunately.
+Salesforce only accepts HTTPS for its callback urls, so you can't test with `http://localhost:8000` unfortunately.

 You can use `makecert` combined with `django-extensions` to run `runserver` on HTTPS.